 Des Moines Public Schools Daily Positive Cases

 *The positive cases shown are the total number since August 12th, 2021 for DMPS staff (the date when new teachers reported) and since August 25, 2021 for DMPS students (the first day of classes).

 These tables are updated each school day (cases reported on the weekends or holidays are included in the next school day).
 DMPS school nurses verify positive COVID-19 cases each day with the Polk County Health Department; however, PCHD maintains the official record for the county.

 Determining Possible Infection in School

-If DMPS students or staff have symptoms of COVID-19, the school nurse may send the individual home for up to 14 days, or until a doctor verifies a different diagnosis.
-If your child has been in contact with a COVID-19 positive individual, has been asked to quarantine or has symptoms of COVID-19, DO NOT send them to school.
+If DMPS students or staff have symptoms of COVID-19, the school nurse may send the individual home.
+If your child has been in contact with a COVID-19 positive individual, contact your school nurse.
+If your child has symptoms of COVID-19 or any illness , DO NOT send them to school.
 Call the school nurse or your healthcare provider to determine next steps.

 Additional Resources & Information

 SUPPORT FOR FAMILIES: Des Moines Public Schools is committed to offering quality resources to families, no matter their chosen learning model.
 For information about childcare services, help finding a doctor, financial assistance and more, visit our Online Family Resource Guide.
 If you would like someone from the district to contact you about a need in your family, fill out our Student Services Contact Form and someone will be in touch to assist you.

 INFORMATION ON COVID-19: Accurate health information about COVID-19 is important as people around the world respond to help put an end to this global pandemic.
 Stay informed and look for information on Coronavirus from reliable and trusted expert sources:

 - U.S. Centers for Disease Control and Prevention